-The EC[TM] monitors and cardiometers are ideal for the management of heart failure and hypertension, especially in an outpatient and even in home care setting.
+The ECTM-cardiometer is ideal for the management of heart failure and hypertension, especially in an outpatient and even in home care setting.
 In less than 3 minutes, physicians have access to advanced hemodynamic data that can be used to optimize treatment and even predict future events in HF patients.
 This practice can potentially reduce hospitalization and ER visits and improve the patient's quality of life.